practical-neuroimaging/practical-neuroimaging.github.com/index.rst

 Office hours
 ============

-Office hours are from 2-4pm in 210Q Barker hall.
+Office hours are on Wednesdays from 2-4pm in 210Q Barker hall.

 Feel free to email us with any problems: